qdrant/examples/qdrant_101_getting_started/README.md

-Now imagine that we only want Australian songs recommended to us.
-For this, we can filter the query using the information in the payload.
-We'll first create a filter object and pass it to our search method as an argument to the parameter `query_filter=`.
+Assume you only want Australian songs recommended to you.
+For this, you can filter the query using the information in the payload.
+You have to first create a filter object and then pass it to the search method as an argument to the parameter `query_filter=`.

 ```python